In Oracle SQL, an existential

 Eliminating Duplicates: When you have

-complex conditions and multiple matching rows, EXISTS
+complex conditions and multiple matching rows, EXISTS helps to avoid

 the issue of duplicate rows in the outer query result.
 For instance, if an

-employee is associated with multiple dependents, EXISTS
+employee is associated with multiple dependents, EXISTS will ensure that

 the employee appears only once in the result.